mobizt/FirebaseClient/README.md

 The [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA) is the modified version of [WiFi101OTA](http://www.arduino.cc/en/Reference/WiFi101OT) library which contains only foure files e.g. `Internal_Storage_OTA.h`, `InternalStorage.h`, `InternalStorage.cpp`and `OTAStorage.h`.

-The functions `OTAStorage::open` and `InternalStorageClass::open` are modified to accept an `int` parameter which will be compatible with other OTA libraries.

 To allow OTA update in SAMD21 Arduino boards, you have to include `Internal_Storage_OTA.h` in your sketch.

-Then assign the `InternalStorage` class object to be used for `Realtume Database` via `RealtumeDatabase::setOTAStorage(InternalStorage)`,  for `Google Cloud Storage` via `CloudStorage::setOTAStorage(InternalStorage)` and for `Firebase Storage` via `Storage::setOTAStorage(InternalStorage)`
+Then assign the `InternalStorage` class object to be used for `Realtume Database` via `RealtumeDatabase::setOTAStorage`,  for `Google Cloud Storage` via `CloudStorage::setOTAStorage` and for `Firebase Storage` via `Storage::setOTAStorage`

-If `InternalStorage` was not assigned before calling OTA function in case [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA), the error `OTA Storage was not set` will be occurred.
+In SAMD21 Arduino boards, if `OTA Storage` was not set before calling OTA function, the error `OTA Storage was not set` will be occurred.

 Finally, once the OTA update complete, in case [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA), you have to call `InternalStorage.apply()` to apply the update and then restart.

-Other OTA libraries that provide `InternalStorageClass` object (`InternalStorage`) that derived from the modified version of Arduino WiFi101OTA's `OTAStorage` class can also be used.
+Some OTA libraries that provide `Storage Class` object that derived from the modified version of Arduino WiFi101OTA's `OTAStorage` class can also be used.

 ## Project Preparation and Setup